naaice-greenhpc/naa-communication-library/docs/source/index.rst

 Funding
 =======
-The development of EMA is funded by the BMFTR Germany in the context of the NAAICE_ Project (GreenHPC_ grant)
+The development of the NAAICE Communication Libraries is funded by the BMFTR Germany in the context of the NAAICE_ Project (GreenHPC_ grant)

 ..  figure:: ./_static/BMFTR-sponsored.jpg
     :alt: BMFTR Logo